Making sense of madness

 Every feature is clearly marked and simple to access and control, letting MicroFreak enhances your creativity rather than standing in its way.
 On this page, we’ll cover a few of the things that make MicroFreak a truly unique specimen.

 The multiple modes of MicroFreak’s digital oscillator can be easily switched and directly controlled with the 4 dedicated knobs in the Digital Oscillator section.
 The Type knob switches between the engines, while the Wave, Timbre, and Shape controls let you refine the oscillator to suit your taste.

-NEW Morph between particle noise, white noise, and a metallic noise that’s reminiscent of a synth cymbal.
+Morph between particle noise, white noise, and a metallic noise that’s reminiscent of a synth cymbal.
 A great basus for quirky drum and percussion sounds.